ketch/PseudoSpectralPython/README.md

 You should know a little Python before starting the course.
 In particular, you should be familiar with the packages [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).
 If you aren't, a good place to start is [Lesson 0 of the HyperPython course](http://nbviewer.ipython.org/github/ketch/HyperPython/blob/master/Lesson_00_Python.ipynb).
 If you're completely new to Python, or to programming in general, you may wish to go through one of the many great free online Python tutorials available on the web.

 [IPython](http://www.ipython.org) is a collection of tools for interactive programming in Python.
-Most importantly for us, IPython includes an interactive shell and a browser-based notebook.
-The notebook (which you are using now) allows you to run Python code in your web browser; just click on a cell with code and hit shift+enter.
+Most importantly for us, IPython includes an interactive shell and a browser-based notebook, now known as the Jupyter notebook.
+You will need at least version 3 of IPython in order to open the notebooks for this course.

 ### Mathematics